 Download all the Thames Basin Heaths SPA Avoidance Strategy Associated Documents.

-If a developer cannot provide bespoke SANG (on or off site), they may be able to pay a SANG tariff to contribute towards the enhancement of existing SANGs, where such sites have been identified by the local authority.
-Waverley's only current SANG resource is Farnham Park.
+In accordance with the Avoidance Strategy, where applicants cannot provide their own SANG (on- or off-site), they will be required to pay a tariff to contribute towards the enhancement of existing SANGs, where such sites have been identified by the local authority.
+Waverley's only current SANG resource is at Farnham Park.

 How much is the SANG tariff?

-Use our calculator for assessing the required contribution for avoidance of the impact of development the Thames Basin Heaths Special Protection Area (SPA).
+Use our calculator for assessing the required contribution for avoidance of the impact of development on the SPA.

 - Guidance for completing the Unilateral Undertaking